KirolosThabet/IoT-Project/README.md

 Note: Some variables will not accurately reflect the operation of the CNC machine.
 This can usually be detected by when M1_CURRENT_FEEDRATE reads 50, when X1 ActualPosition reads 198, or when M1_CURRENT_PROGRAM_NUMBER does not read 0.
 The source of these errors has not been identified.

+Codes:

+Preprocessing2.py:
+Visualization of the 2nd preprocessing to compare before and after.

+Preprocessing3.py:
+Visualization of the 3rd preprocessing to compare before and after.

+M1.py:
+codes of all procedure done importing, preprocessing, splitting, feature extraction, Model development using Linear Regressing.

+M2.py:
+codes of all procedure done importing, preprocessing, splitting, feature extraction, Model development using SVM.